mcboyd-bu/Website/docs/labs/lab1.rst

 """""""""""""""""""""

 * Understand and use the start-update paradigm to create a program which can run on the car.
-* Use the drive module to control the car.
+* Use the :ref:`library:drive` to control the car.
-* Use the controller module to respond ot input from the Xbox controller in real time.
+* Use the :ref:`library:controller` to respond ot input from the Xbox controller in real time.

 =====================
 Instructions